 About #uncensoredme

-We’d like to invite our community to share cases of biased & unfair censorship on social media.
-The existing guidelines are intransparent and oftentimes discriminate against certain groups of people.
-The vague and random enforcement of these rules pushes many contents into spaces that are anything but safe.
+We invite our community to share cases of biased and unfair censorship on social media.
+The current guidelines lack transparency and often discriminate against certain groups.
+The ambiguous and arbitrary enforcement of these rules pushes content into spaces that are anything but safe.

-By participating in this campaign, you become part of a movement towards a destigmatized way of dealing with nudity & sexuality.
+By participating in this campaign, you become part of a movement towards a destigmatized approach to nudity and sexuality.

 Use #uncensoredme to participate or to learn more about the campaign.